Bob-Harper/Halimedes/README.md

 - Respond with voice, actions, and expressions
 - Use LLM-generated responses with embedded sound and action tags
 - Recognize who he's talking to and adjust tone accordingly
-- Remember (eventually) what you told him, and probably use it against you
+- (soon) Remember what you told him, and probably (defintely) use it against you

 ## Features